franzageek/wmi/README.md

  > **NOTE**: Windows Installer may assign the letter C: to your USB drive.
 For WMI to work, the C: letter **needs to be unassigned**: in case of that, take another free USB stick and copy "wmi.bat" on it.
 The installer will now detect 2 USB sticks: one has got the C: letter and the other one has got another letter.
 See which one is the C: drive and unplug it.
 The other USB stick has got another letter that is no longer C: and WMI can continue with the process.
+ > > There's no need to do anything of this as we recently introduced a letter-selecton menu.

  #### 2 - Start Windows installation as normal
  **Turn on your PC** and **start the Windows Installer**.
 At the language screen, **press `Shift` + `F10`** : this should bring up the **Command Prompt**.